dannisliang/vongott-unity/README.md

 ### How?
 1. Create an action RPG framework from scratch
-2. Create a capable SDK within Unity to take advantage of this framework
+2. Create a capable SDK to take advantage of this framework
 3. Create tons of generic assets
 4. Write the first chapter and create the required assets
 5. Build the game with the SDK